-The study was carried out on three batches of RC freeze-dried pellet.
-Results show the stability of the vaccine after a storage period of at least 21 months at 5° C \pm 3° C in bottles protected from light.
+The study was carried out on three batches of RCPCh freeze-dried pellet.
+Results show the stability of the vaccine after a storage period of at least 21 months at $5^{\circ}C \pm 3^{\circ}C$ in bottles protected from light.
 The physico-chemical parameters (pH, residual humidity) remain stable during the 21 months storage period.
 The bacterial, fungal and mycoplasmic sterility, as well as the safety is demonstrated after 27 months of storage.
 Titrations are carried out at different times during the storage period.
 The titres of each valence remain within the specification after 21 months of storage.
-The average loss of titre can be estimated after 21 months of storage to be - 0.30 log10 CCID50 for the FHV component, - 0.10 ELISA units for the FCV component.
-Based on the results obtained, an 18-month shelf life is justified at 5° C \pm 3° C in bottles protected from light.
+The average loss of titre can be estimated after 21 months of storage to be - 0.30 log10 CCID50 for the FHV component, - 0.10 ELISA units for the FCV component, - 0.57 log10 EID50 for the Chlamydophila felis component and not significant for the PLI component.
+Based on the results obtained, a 18-month shelf life is justified at $5^{\circ}C \pm 3^{\circ}C$ in bottles protected from light.